Wintuan languages: Family division

-Wintu became extinct with the death of the last fluent speaker in 2003.
+Wintu became dormant with the death of the last fluent speaker in 2003.
 As of 2010, Nomlaki has at least one partial speaker.
-One speaker of Patwin (Hill Patwin dialect) remained in 2003.
+Patwin became dormant in 2018, though a speaker was still reported in 2021.
 Southern Patwin, once spoken by the Suisun local tribe just northeast of San Francisco Bay, became extinct in the early 20th century and is thus poorly known.
 Wintu proper is the best documented of the four Wintuan languages.

 Pitkin estimated that the Wintuan languages were about as close to each other as the Romance languages.
 They may have diverged from a common tongue only 2,000 years ago.
 A comparative study including a reconstruction of Proto-Wintuan phonology, morphology and lexicon was undertaken by Shepherd.

 Possible relations to external language families

 The Wintuan family is usually considered to be a member of the hypothetical Penutian language phylum and was one of the five branches of the original California kernel of Penutian proposed by Roland B. Dixon and Alfred L. Kroeber.
 However, recent studies suggest that the Wintuans independently entered California about 1,500 years ago from an earlier location somewhere in Oregon.
 The Wintuan pronominal system closely resembles that of Klamath, while there are numerous lexical resemblances between Northern Wintuan and Alsea that appear to be loans.